Intelligent-Silicon/AutoUnattend/README.md

 </Settings>
 ```

-Multiple Components of the same name can exist within a Configuration Pass because it can contain additional information to further restrict the use of the Component to specific situations which can be detected and/or specified at the time the AutoUnAttend.xml is called.
+Multiple Components of the same name can exist within a Configuration Pass because it can contain additional information to further restrict the use of the Component to specific situations which can be detected and/or specified at the time the AutoUnAttend.xml is used.

 These options include: processorArchitecture, publicKeyToken, language, and versionScope.
 ```